No bounded geometry wandering domains for sufficiently regular automorphisms: Quasiconformal and related maps

-is a dilatation of $h$.
-Conversely, the Measurable Riemann Mapping Theorem states that given any Beltrami coefficient $\mu$ on $\hC$, there exists a quasiconformal map $h$ of $\hC$ such that $\mu_h=\mu$ almost everywhere.
-Moreover, the map $h$ is uniquely determined by a post-composition by an orientation preserving M\"obius transformation.
-Here and in what follows by a \emph{M\"obius map} or \emph{transformation} we mean a finite composition of reflections in circles in $\hC$.
-Note that a M\"obius transformation may be orientation preserving or reversing.

-A homeomorphism $f\: X\to \tilde X$ between metric spaces $(X, d_X)$ and $(\tilde X, d_{\tilde X})$ is called \emph{quasisymmetric} if there exists a \emph{distortion} homeomorphism $\eta\:[0,\infty)\to[0,\infty)$, such that
+A homeomorphism $f\: X\to \widetilde X$ between metric spaces $(X, d_X)$ and $(\widetilde X, d_{\widetilde X})$ is called \emph{quasisymmetric} if there exists a \emph{distortion homeomorphism} $\eta\:[0,\infty)\to[0,\infty)$, such that

 for every triple of distinct points $o,p$, and $q$ in $X$.
 We also call $f$ an $\eta$-\emph{quasisymmetric} map in this case.
-Geometrically for a map $f$ to be quasisymmetric it means that the image under $f$ of every ball $B$ in $X$ centered at any point $p$ contains a ball in $\tilde X$ of radius $r$ and is contained in a ball of radius $R$, both centered at $f(p)$, and such that $R/r\leq C$, where $C$ does not depend on $B$.
+Geometrically, for a map $f$ to be quasisymmetric it means that the image under $f$ of every ball $B$ in $X$ centered at any point $p$ contains a ball in $\widetilde X$ of radius $r$ and is contained in a ball of radius $R$, both centered at $f(p)$, and such that $R/r\leq C$, where $C$ does not depend on $B$.
 Quasisymmetric maps are global analogues of conformal maps in the context of arbitrary metric spaces, in particular those spaces that do not possess any meaningful infinitesimal structures.
 Quasisymmetric homeomorphisms between open sets in $\C$ or $\hC$ are quasiconformal.
 As a partial converse, global quasiconformal maps of $\C$ or $\hC$ are quasisymmetric.
 See~\cite{He01} for background on quasisymmetric maps.

-A domain $D$ in the plane $\C$ or the sphere $\hC$ is a \emph{quasidisk}, or a $K$-\emph{quasidisk}, if it is the image of the unit disk $\D$ under a $K$-quasiconformal map of $\C$ or $\hC$, respectively.
+Recall, a domain $D$ in the plane $\C$ or the sphere $\hC$ is a \emph{quasidisk}, or a $K$-\emph{quasidisk}, if it is the image of the unit disk $\D$ under a $K$-quasiconformal map of $\C$ or $\hC$, respectively.
 Likewise, a \emph{quasicircle}, or a $K$-\emph{quasicircle}, is the image of the unit circle $\T$ under a $K$-quasiconformal map of $\C$ or $\hC$, respectively.
 The boundary curve of a quasidisk is thus a {quasicircle}.

 More generally, a \emph{quasicircle} in a metric space $X$ is a Jordan curve $J$ in $X$ that is the image of $\T$ under a quasisymmetric map.
-We say that a family $\{J_i\}_{i\in I}$ of Jordan curves in $X$ consists of \emph{uniform quasicircles} if there exists a distortion function $\eta$ such that each curve $J_i$ is the image of $\T$ under an $\eta$-quasisymmetric map $f_i,\ i\in I$.
 In a Riemannian $n$-manifold $\mathcal M$ (or, more generally, in a doubling metric space), a Jordan curve $J$ is a quasicircle if and only if the following \emph{two point condition} is satisfied: there exists $C>0$ such that